Wire-Network/wire-docs/docs/api-reference/wire-cdt/how-to-guides/authorization/how_to_restrict_access_to_an_action_by_user.md

 | Note that this time, as well as previous method, you can not customize the yielded error message, it will be a generic authorization error message.
 :::

-## Summary

-In conclusion, the above instructions show how to perform authorization checks in a smart contract.